andbrocode/AutomaticScripts/README.md

-Various scripts used for ROMY
+A section of scripts used for automatic data processing or plotting of ROMY data and subsystems.